sronictcs/gcseprogramming/README.md

-# gcseprogramming
+# programmingintro
-Programming Activities for the GCSE Computing Course.
+Programming Activities for an introduction to Python.

 Order to Complete:
 1. helloworld.py